Flixbox/lp-compat/README.md

 ## Adding a new game

 - Add it to the file `static/compat-data/apps.json`
+- If it's completely new (i. e.
+Play Store data hasn't been scraped yet) the page will crash.
+The CI will scrape for you if you check in, but you can also run `npm run scrape` to check if everything works out.
 - Add any custom features with the following syntax: `<color>::<feature text>`.
 Example: `warning::IAP patch only works on version 4.2; download APK on APKPure`
 - Make sure you don't add any `,` characters to the feature list, otherwise the Discord regex gets confused
 - Run `npm run start` to check if it's being shown